CivicActions/guidebook/docs/020-about-us/culture.md

 Being a gender-diverse team means that not everyone's pronouns are immediately obvious, so it's important to find out.
 Taking the time to learn and use your teammates' personal pronouns correctly will help you communicate respectfully.

 Sharing your own pronouns promotes clarity and transparency and can also promote inclusion by normalizing the practice.
-Good places to communicate your pronouns are: your Slack profile, email signature, business card, CivicActions staff bio (if already published, request the addition in #content), or in spoken communication where you feel it is appropriate.
-Zoom has recently added a pronouns feature that you can add to your profile.
+Good places to communicate your pronouns are: your Slack profile, zoom profile, email signature, business card, CivicActions staff bio (if already published, request the addition in #content), or in spoken communication where you feel it is appropriate.

 These practices won't be familiar to everyone, and it may take some time and practice to get used to.
 That's ok — there are plenty of resources and people here to support you as you learn.